epics-modules/TRCore/TRCoreApp/src/TR-PVs.md

     <tr>
         <td valign="top">`name` (stringin)</td>
         <td>
-            The statically configured device name.
+            The device name or model.

-            It is the value of the `DEVICE_NAME` template parameter passed to `TRBase.db`.
+            It is the value that the driver set using @ref TRBaseDriver::setDigitizerName or the asyn port name if the driver did not call this function.
         </td>
     </tr>
 </table>